 The legalization of documents for use in the country you’re presently staying in can be done by your home country’s embassy or consulate.
 If you’re wanting to legalize documents abroad, you must contact your home country’s embassy or consulate in the country you’re staying in.

 The legalizing of documents for countries that are non-members of the Hague Apostille Convention will require additional steps to be completed.
 These additional steps include State certification, U.S. Department of State certification (If required), and Embassy / Consulate Legalization.
 Your document legalization process will greatly depend on the type of documents you have, the State your documents originate from, and the country requesting your documents.

 When legalizing documents in the U.S. what’s actually being legalized is the signature and stamp or seal of a public official on the document.
 For private documents, the first step is to notarize the signatures of the individuals on your documents.
 Being that a notary is a public official, their signature and seal can be authenticated and legalized.

+Document legalization services should only be performed by an agency that is familiar with this type of document authentication process.
 Our office is experienced with Embassy / Consulate Legalization and can assist with the entire process.
 Contact us today for a free consultation.